 Working to Protect Ontario’s Headwaters, Natural Heritage, and Watersheds

-1. A large area of agricultural land.
-Without any streams visible, this area is probably in drainage tile.
+1. Without any streams visible, this large agricultural area is probably in drainage tile;

-2. Straightened first (green) and second-order streams (blue), also lacking much streamside vegetation.
+2. These first (green) and second-order streams (blue) have been straightened to facilitate drainage and lack much stream-side vegetation.
 These watercourses offer low ecological value compared to meandering streams, while the absence of riparian plants may result in thermal loading.

-3. Example of historic stream mapping on a more recent photo, showing streams running through houses where they have obviously been piped underground.
+3. Here we see evidence of development practices no longer acceptable – streams placed underground to facilitate development.
 Results include diminished natural habitat and ecological values, reduced exchanges with groundwater, and dank water flowing downstream.